- What every physician needs to know:

 Lesions on the torso or other body areas where sun exposure is only intermittent associated with intense burns as a child or young adult are now recognized to display mutations in the BRAF gene at V600 in over 50% of cases.
 The importance is the fact that BRAF V600 mutations are a target for new therapy.

-In contrast, lesions found on the hands (primarily palms) or feet (primarily soles) are acral by definition.
-In these cases mutations in the BRAF gene at V600 are observed in only 15-20% of cases while mutations of CKIT are reported in 15-20% of cases, which also impacts therapeutic options.
+In contrast, lesions found on the hands (primarily palms) or feet (primarily soles) or under the nailbed (subungal) are acral by definition.
+In these cases mutations in the BRAF gene at V600 are observed in only 15-20% of cases while mutations of CKIT are reported in 15-20% of cases, which also may impact therapeutic options.

 Melanoma originating in the head and neck region and occasionally on the extremities where there is chronic solar damage display a different genetic make-up.
 These lesions demonstrate BRAF V600 mutations in only about 10-20% of the time, while CKIT mutations may be seen in up to 5%.